Chamonix, France

 We accept the following payment methods

 This is an extensive list of the recommended clothing and equipment you will need if you are coming on one of our Off-Piste Coaching courses.
-On these courses you’ll be staying in a comfortable catered chalet or hotels.
+On these courses, you’ll be staying in comfortable catered apartments or hotels.
 When skiing you need to carry just a small day pack, which contains your safety equipment and any personal items you may need.

 • This season, we’ve partnered with Ortovox to provide us with the very best safety kit and clothing.
 Our guides will all be decked out in the latest Ortovox jackets and trousers and will keep warm, dry and comfortable thanks to their technical wool base- and mid-layers.
 Our guides couldn’t recommend their kit more highly.